simonmichael/hledger_site/dev/Developer-workflows.md

     ghcid -c 'make ghci' -T ':main -f a.j bal --budget -N'

-### Use entr for rapid feedback
+### Use entr for rapid feedback from arbitrary commands

-[entr](http://entrproject.org/) is the most robust cross-platform tool for watching files and running arbitrary commands when they change.

-Its first argument is an executable, to run an arbitrary shell command use `bash -c "CMD"`.
+[entr](http://entrproject.org/) is the most robust cross-platform tool for watching files and running a command when they change.
+Note its first argument must be an executable, to run an arbitrary shell command or multiple commands use `bash -c "..."`.

 #### Rerun a single functional test as you change it: